-12. Support for Improving Emotional and Social Development
+Support for Improving Emotional and Social Development

-- 12.1 All staff acknowledge the uniqueness of each individual young person's autism and work tirelessly and consistently to ensure that their emotional well-being is at the forefront of their thinking and practice to open a pathway to learning.
-Staff are positive, proactive and caring, demonstrating an understanding and detailed knowledge of the students in their charge.
-All staff are trained to deliver the 'just-right' challenge experts in ensuring challenging learning which strives for progress but not at the expense of emotional development.
-Every day students participate in personalised 'ready to learn' activities which promote mindfulness and self-regulation. - 12.2 The learning environments are autism friendly and focused in terms of structure and approach which in turn makes each student feel safe, secure and valued.
-The achievements of students, however small, are rewarded and appropriately praised.
-All students are treated equally and with dignity and respect. - 12.3 Staff are alert to the possibility that young people within the autism spectrum may show signs of anxiety and as such, staff must ensure that the relevant and appropriate amount of support (e.g. visual, sensory, written, and verbal) is in place to reduce this.
-Staff are alert to the fact that some of our students may experience low mood and possible depression.
-Staff must be continually reviewing the presentation of each student in order to spot the early signs (e.g. withdrawal, low self-esteem, self-harm) and to seek advice and guidance at the earliest opportunity. - Staff work in partnership with parents/carers to ensure that all parties are informed of any issues that may impact upon the emotional well-being of the students (e.g. bereavement, family issues etc.). - 12.4 Staff provide students with opportunities to develop appropriate social skills through which an understanding of social morals and social relationships may be developed.
-Staff provide opportunities for students to relax in order to remain calm, de-stress and feel safe.
-Staff acknowledge students' frustrations/emotions and are expert in guiding them through recovery and supporting self-regulation and learning through behaviour.
+All staff acknowledge the uniqueness of each individual young person's autism and work tirelessly and consistently to ensure that their emotional well-being is at the forefront of their thinking and practice to open a pathway to learning.
+Staff are positive, proactive and caring, demonstrating an understanding and detailed knowledge of the learners in their charge.
+All staff are trained to deliver the 'just-right' challenge - experts in ensuring challenging learning which strives for progress but not at the expense of emotional development.
+Every day learners participate in personalised 'ready to learn' activities which promote mindfulness and self-regulation.

+The learning environments are autism friendly and focused in terms of structure and approach which in turn makes each student feel safe, secure and valued.
+The achievements of learners, however small, are rewarded and appropriately praised.
+All learners are treated equally and with dignity and respect.

+Staff are alert to the possibility that young people with Autism may show signs of anxiety and as such, staff must ensure that the relevant and appropriate amount of support (e.g. visual, sensory, written, and verbal) is in place to reduce this.
+Staff are alert to the fact that some of our learners may experience low mood and possible depression.
+Staff must be continually reviewing the presentation of each learner in order to spot the early signs (e.g. withdrawal, low self-esteem, self-harm) and to seek advice and guidance at the earliest opportunity.

+Staff work in partnership with parents/carers to ensure that all parties are informed of any issues that may impact upon the emotional well-being of the learners (e.g. bereavement, family issues etc.).

+Staff provide learners with opportunities to develop appropriate social skills through which an understanding of social morals and social relationships may be developed.
+Staff provide opportunities for learners to relax in order to remain calm, de-stress and feel safe.
+Staff acknowledge learners' frustrations/emotions and are expert in guiding them through recovery and supporting self-regulation and learning through behaviour.

-Students are provided with opportunities to make a positive contribution to their family, class, school and community and provided with opportunities to experience the world of work (e.g. jobs in class/school, work experience) and feel
+Learners are provided with opportunities to make a positive contribution to their family, class, school and community and provided with opportunities to experience the world of work (e.g. jobs in class/school, work experience) and feel valued.
+Whole school celebrations throughout the year (e.g.: Harvest Festival, Easter) focus on charity and community and through such learners are actively involved in supporting the needs of their local community and those in need.